 The basic idea is that a cooperative allows a community (members or owners of the co-op) that holds the same objective, with the ability to “pool together” their resources to create and develop a viable organization.

-In the following interview, we discuss bringing the co-op model to the retail coffee shop.
+In this post, we discuss bringing the co-op model to the retail coffee shop.
 There are obvious benefits to a co-op model and possible drawbacks, as well.
 Our goal is to provide the information you need to “think out of the box” to start your coffee business if you are lacking the available funds.

 The challenges to starting a coffee business under a co-op model may also be present.
 For example, there may be too many decision makers, the decision of one person can ruin the entire coffee shop trajectory.
-The ability to delegate and establish roles will be very important to establish and follow.
+The ability to delegate roles will be very important to establish and follow.
 Getting out ahead of these foreseen challenges can make your business that much better.

 The following are the Basic Points of a Coffee Shop Business Cooperative: